mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 That’s why it’s moving very quick.
 That is the relationship between the truth and phenomena.
 And [between] consciousness and buddha nature.
 Your life and others’ life.
 Human life and nature.
 Simultaneous: there is no gap between.

 But we don’t know [this], because we have been tamed by the analyzing, synthesizing, and *then* try to, well, [put] everything together.
-If we do that, and if you believe [in] human life like this, your like becomes just like tofu.
+If we do that, and if you believe [in] human life like this, your life becomes just like tofu.
 It’s very slow.
 No [solidity], no confidence there.
 Because you always analyze, and synthesize, *[he chuckles]*, and try to get good ideas, et cetera.
 Your life becomes tofu.
 It’s very breakable.
 Fragile.

 So originally our life is very solid, that’s why [at any cost] we have to awaken to it.
 That is called buddha nature, buddha.
 Greatness of existence, beyond your speculation and judgement.